urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/08 Generics.md

-To use it in a method, the Generic type is declared after the access modifiers inside diamond brackets, the the generic type can used as if was any type
+To use it in a method, the Generic type is declared after the access modifiers inside diamond brackets, the the generic type can used as if was any type Generics cannot be used with primitive types, for example new ArrayList<int>(); won't compile
     The following example method is able to print arrays of any type private static <E> void printArray(E[] array) {
       for (E element : array) {